Ryuichi Kihara: Singles skating

 Kihara began learning to skate in 1996.
 He finished tenth at the 2011 World Junior Championships.
 He competed in singles through January 28, 2013.

-Partnership with Takahashi
+Partnership with Narumi Takahashi

 On January 30, 2013, the Japanese skating federation confirmed that Kihara would compete in pair skating with Narumi Takahashi, the 2012 World bronze medalist, and they would be coached by Yuka Sato and Jason Dungjen.
 They trained in Bloomfield Hills, Michigan.
 They represented Japan together at the 2014 Olympics and placed nineteenth.

 The pair split in March 2015.

-Partnership with Suzaki
+Partnership with Miu Suzaki

-2016–2017 season: Debut
+2015–2016 season: Debut of Suzaki/Kihara

-In June 2015, Japanese media reported that Kihara had teamed up with former single skater Miu Suzaki, with whom he would continue to train in Michigan.
+In June 2015, Japanese media reported that Kihara had teamed up with former single skater Miu Suzaki, with whom he would continue to train with in Michigan.
 In December, they received the bronze medal at the Japan Championships.
 They did not appear internationally in their first season together.

 2016–2017 season

 After winning their first international medal (bronze) at the Asian Open Trophy in early August 2016 in Manila, Suzaki/Kihara took silver at the Japan Championships in December.
 Ranked twelfth in the short program and fourteenth in the free skate, they finished thirteenth overall at the 2017 Four Continents Championships, held in February in Gangneung, South Korea.